reh119/OberonTaskManager/README.md

 **Justin Jimenez**
 For Sprint 2 I would like to add more features to our current program, possibly edit an existing tasks or adding more details to the task.

+**Rafael Hernandez**
+For sprint two I want to work on the overall design of the gui.
+Things like better button placement, added fucntionality to buttons, and making sure everything work the way its supposed to.
 ***To be added***

 ## Acknowledgements